sap-tutorials/btp-foundation/tutorials/cp-kyma-api-mssql-golang/cp-kyma-api-mssql-golang.md

 You can find the resource definitions in the `k8s` folder.
 If you performed any changes in the configuration, these files may also need to be updated.
 The folder contains the following files that are relevant to this tutorial:

 - `apirule.yaml`: defines the API endpoint which exposes the application to the Internet.
 This endpoint does not define any authentication access strategy and should be disabled when not in use.
+- `authorizationpolicy.yaml`: allows internal traffic to the service api-mssql-go in the dev namespace.
 - `configmap.yaml`: defines the name of the database, host, and port.
 The host value assumes that the service for the database is named `mssql` and is defined in the `dev` namespace.
 Make sure to adjust this if you made any changes.
 - `deployment.yaml`: defines the deployment definition for the Go API, as well as a service used for communication.
 This definition references both `secret.yaml`, which was defined in the previous tutorial and also included in this directory, and `configmap.yaml` by name.